Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Either type of sprayer works fine, but I spray cabinets with white lacquer instead of paint, using my Graco GX-19 airless and a rotating spray rack.
 My sprayer includes an on-board hopper that holds close to two gallons of material.
 I use this sprayer for all of my larger cabinet painting projects and my Graco 9.5 HVLP sprayer for small projects.
 I have used the 9.5 sprayer for larger projects too, including a staircase I painted black and white, and I had to refill the cup too many times.

-Paint spits: Airless sprayers spit paint when you release the trigger.
+- Paint spits: Airless sprayers spit paint when you release the trigger.
 To avoid paint from spitting onto the surface you're spraying, you have to get into the habit of releasing the trigger beyond the substrate, not over it.
-Cup sprayers don't spit paint at all, making them the best choice for spray painting bookshelves and other tight spaces, or cabinet frames with a built-in wine rack.
+Cup sprayers don't spit paint at all, making them the best choice for spray painting bookshelves and other tight spaces, or cabinet frames with a built-in wine rack, for example.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.